Astragalus canadensis

 Astragalus canadensis var. canadensis native to eastern and central US, especially around a strip from Louisiana to Ontario.

 Astragalus canadensis var. mortonii native to northwest US, especially eastern Washington and western Idaho.

 Astragalus canadensis var. brevidens native to northwest US, including north California.

 Uses

 Like other Astragalus species, A. canadensis is somewhat toxic, but it has been used medicinally by Native American groups such as the Blackfoot and Lakota people, particularly the roots.
 The roots were eaten raw or boiled, and used in broth.
 The roots were usually gathered in spring and fall.

 Description

-The perennial plant has a tap toot and several thin, erect, green stems.
+The perennial plant has a taproot and several thin, erect, green stems.
 The alternate, pinnate leaves are elliptic, each leaflet is up to 3 cm long.
 The stem is up to 1.20 m high.
 It has inflorescences of tubular, greenish-white flowers, which appear between May and July.
 The fruits are beanlike, the pods rattle when the seeds are dry.